Murray State vs. SE Missouri State Prediction, Game Preview: FCS Spring Football

 Why SE will win Missouri State

-The Redbirds won 47-7 on the road after gaining 474 yards of total offense to force four takeaways.
-Andrew Bunch was superb, throwing for 302 yards and a touchdown in a clean performance, and Zion Custis and Geno Hayes each ran to balance things out for two scores.
+The Redbirds won 47-7 on the road after rushing for 474 yards of total offense to force four takeaways.
+Andrew Bunch was prolific, throwing for 302 yards and a touchdown in a clean performance, and Zion Custis and Geno Hayes were a bit too balanced to put things out for two scores each.

 What is going to happen